Sindhi clothing

-Both Sindhi women and men wear the shalwar qameez or the kurta with pyjama.
-Women wear sari or ghagra.
-However, before the adoption of the Shalwar kameez and the kurta, the sari as well as other articles of clothing, Sindhis had their own traditional costumes.
+Sindhi clothing are a part of the Sindhi culture.
+Sindhi women and men wear the Shalwar Qameez or the Kurta with Pyjama.
+Women also wear Sari or ghagra.
+However, before the adoption of the Shalwar kameez, kurta, the Sari as well as other articles of clothing, Sindhis had their own traditional costumes.

 Background

-Original dress code of Sindhi women was Lehnga Choli with long veil, up until the 1840s, women started wearing the suthan underneath the lehnga, later on around 1930s with time Sindhi women stopped wearing lehnga and only wore sindhi suthan and choli got replaced by long cholo, and men originally wore Dhoti/Lungi and a long or short angrakho later angrakho was replaced by sindhi kurta called Pehriyan and dhoti/lungi was replaced by Sindhi salwar/suthan/kancha.
+Original dress code of Sindhi women was Lehenga/Ghagra Choli with a long and wide veil, up until the 1840s, women started wearing the suthan underneath the lehnga, later on around 1930s with time Sindhi women stopped wearing lehenga and only wore Sindhi suthan and choli got replaced by long cholo, and men originally wore Dhoti or Godd and a long or short angrakho or Jamo later angrakho was replaced by Sindhi kurta called Pehrān/Pehriyān and dhoti/godd was replaced by Sindhi salwar/suthan/kancha.

-In the past, the younger women wore velvet or amber pyjama (suthan) both at home and outside.
-Also they wore a long skirt (jablo) on top and a thick poplin blouse (koti) and a white rawa (a muslin head scarf).
-Middle aged and young ladies wore churidar pyjama (sorhi suthan).
-Elderly ladies used to wear a white sheet (chaadar) to cover her body with only a peep hole (akhiri) deftly contrived.
-Over time, older ladies started to wear the Salwar Kurta with Slippers (sapato).

-The original dress of the Sindhi male was a Dhoti/Lungi, jamo/angrakho (top) and achi pagirhi (White Turban) and a block printed shawl called ajrak or other shawls locally made.
-Men also carry different colored floral/checkered piece of cloth on shoulder or as turban, also used as handkerchief.
-The traditional clothes of Sindh can still be seen on men and women today.